Open-Acidification/Open-Acidification.github.io/README.md

 ### How to build website locally

-You may want to update rubygems before running these commands.
+You may want to update ruby gems before running these commands.

 ```
 gem update --system